floryst/pyside2-embed-paraview/README.md

 ## pyside2-embed-paraview

-libfoo is the C++ library that wraps Paraview. foo is the C++/Shiboken2 configuration sub-project for generating the Python wrapper.
+libpvWidget is the C++ library that wraps Paraview. pvpyBinding is the C++/Shiboken2 configuration sub-project for generating the Python wrapper.

 After cloning this repository, build the project.
-**You will need to look over each and every path to make sure they correspond to the installations on your machine.** A sample build script by the name `libfoo/build.sh` is provided, but does not have the correct paths.
+**You will need to look over each and every path to make sure they correspond to the installations on your machine.** A sample build script `build.sh.example` is provided, but must be edited before it will work.
 ```
 cd pyside2-embed-paraview/
 mkdir build/ && cd build/